polgreen/uclid/notes/UclidMeetings.md

 Pramod: We could try to implement something like the Ironclad/Dafny extension where we can refer to left(var) and right(var) in our post-conditions.

 Sanjit: Let us use a more principled approach in our specification language.
 We will start with 2-safety and then implement HyperLTL.
 The module instantiation should be useful for this.

+# Feb 23 Meeting Notes

+Pramod: How do we setup synthesis function postconditions?

+Sanjit: Use synthesis functions in the code, or in invariant and we will autogenerate the conditions.

+Pramod: should we have a predicate for check state equality?